ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 - inclusion_proof: The Merkle proof for the leaf as an array of \[left, hash\] pairs.

-- leaf_info: Information about the leaf that is needed to reconstruct the leaf bytes: an implementation-specific leaf prefix, and the protected header of the countersigner.
+- leaf_info: Information about the leaf that is needed to reconstruct the leaf bytes: the hash of the CCF writeset, the CCF commit evidence, and the protected header of the countersigner.

 The CDDL fragment that represents the above text follows.